svboyko/homenet_vlan/README.md

 - if connect to router by MAC-address after reset with default configuration, script crashes in the middle, you logs out and no more able to connect to router.
 Only hardware reset helps.
 I tried to all all MAC addresses, played with commands order - nothing helped.
 The only solution is us IP address to login before run the script.

 - I know nothing about bridge protocol-mode.
-For now script keep it as is (i presume rstp is default), but as I understand Mikrotik recomends to use mstp for vlans.
+For now script keep it as is (i presume rstp is default), but as I understand MikroTik recomends to use mstp for vlans.
 ChatGPT, Codex and Perplexity recomMend to set none for home if you do not use other switch (simple home configuration), but i have another VLAN switch, so...
 We will see

-- MAC addresses - Mikrotik recommends to set MAC addresses for more stable work.
+- MAC addresses - MikroTik recommends to set MAC addresses for more stable work.
 Script does not touch MAC addresses, so, if you run it from scratch, MAC addresses will be set by router automatically, but if you run after default configuration, it set MAC addresses itself, so script keep them.
 Exception - WiFi VAPs - script creates them but not assign MAC addresses.
 If you want to set them hardly, configure them after the script.